ezorfa/GETJag/arm_planning/README.md

 * **OpenCloseGripperAction** : Open / Close Gripper functionality is implemented here.

-=> This package also contains ArmControlParameterList class that bridges ROS param server and different nodes.
+* The folder also contains ArmControlParameterList class that bridges ROS param server and different nodes.
 It also serves to provide setter/getter methods to set/get dynamic changes in the parameters into/from the yaml file.

+* The Widgets folder contain GUI interface implemented using Qt Library.
 # Usage and Commands to startup Arm Motion Planning

 The following commands are to be executed in sequence.
 Make sure that a single command is fully running before executing the next one: